bholtdwyer/website/content/research/_index.md

     text_link_url: /research/
 sidebar:
   author:
   description: "I am interested in structural transformation and development, with a focus on India and Indonesia.
-My current work deals with the impact of the Green Revolution on farm sizes in India, the effectiveness of forest regulation in Indonesia, and the effect of federal procurement on firm growth in the U.S.  \n"
+My current work deals with the impact of the Green Revolution on farm sizes in India, the effectiveness of forest regulation in Indonesia, and the effect of federal procurement on firm growth in the U.S.\n"
   show_sidebar_adunit: false
-  text_link_label: Contact me!
+  text_link_label: Email me
   text_link_url: mailto:bdwyer@ucsd.edu
   title: Holt Dwyer
 thumbnail_left: true